egberts/egberts.github.io-src/content/articles/fail2ban-commands.md

 The above regex is matching the lines we’ve seen in the logs.
-This will ban anyone for 1 hour if they fail to login more than 3x in 60 seonds.
+This will ban anyone for 1 hour if they fail to login more than 3x in 60 seconds.
 When done, restart fail2ban can be done in several ways:

 ```bash
 service fail2ban restart